Questions for Protix Schedule a call

 The question

-What proof can you offer investors that the plant in South Korea will actually be built and running, and by when?
+The expansions to Poland and the United States were once presented as certainties too.
+What proof can you offer investors that the plant in the US will be built and the plant in South Korea is on track to be built, and by when?

 05 · The economics